MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/Scope.md

 * Application architectures should be built using a combination of Availability Zones across the North Europe and West Europe paired Azure regions.
 More specifically, applications and their data should be synchronously replicated across Availability Zones within an Azure region (North Europe) for high-availability purposes, and asynchronously replicated across Azure regions (West Europe) for disaster recovery protection.
 * Azure services that provide native replication across Availability Zones should be used as a preference, such as Zone-Redundant Storage and Azure SQL DB.
 * Stateless virtual machine workloads should be deployed across multiple instances in Availability Zones behind a Load Balancer standard or Application Gateway (v2).
-* Stateful virtual machine workloads should leverage application-level replication across Availability Zones, such as SQL AlwaysOn.
+* Stateful virtual machine workloads should use application-level replication across Availability Zones, such as SQL AlwaysOn.
 * Stateful virtual machine workloads that do not support application level replication should use Azure Site Recovery Zonal-Replication (preview).

 ### Disaster Recovery